 Brahma Chicken – Eggs, Size, Colors & More

-In the early part of the 20th Century, the Brahma was probably the most wildly farmed chicken in the United States.
+In the early part of the 20th Century, the Brahma chicken was probably the most wildly farmed chicken in the United States.
 If you had chicken meat from 1850 through to 1930, chances are that it came from the Brahma chicken.

 While the chicken is not farmed as heavily nowadays, mostly because there are other breeds that are a lot more productive, it is still a breed that exists.
 So, what is the Brahma all about?
 Let’s take a look.